 UTIs are usually the result of a bacterial infection, though there are certain diseases and health conditions that can cause a dog to contract a UTI.
 E. coli is the most common bacteria behind UTIs, followed closely by Staphylococcus, and Proteus spp.
-Together, the these three bacteria account for more than half of all urinary tract infections in dogs.
-Streptococcus, Klebsiella, Enterobacter, Pseudomonas, and Corynebacterium spp. bacteria are also common causes of UTIs in dogs.
+Together, these three bacteria account for more than half of all urinary tract infections in dogs.
+Streptococcus, Klebsiella, Enterobacter, Pseudomonas, and Corynebacterium spp. bacteria are also common causes of infections in dogs.

 Aside from bacteria, there are some health conditions that can lead to a UTI.
-Bladder disease, bladder inflammation/infection, kidney disease, kidney stones, diabetes, prostate disease, and cancer could all be the cause of your dog's UTI.
+Bladder disease, bladder cancer, bladder inflammation/infection, kidney disease, kidney stones, diabetes, prostate disease, and cancer could all be the cause of your dog's UTI.
 However, these are much rarer causes of UTIs in dogs.
 Your dog could also contract a UTI from excessive stress, drinking, or trauma.

 A dog of any breed, age, or gender can contract a urinary tract infection, though there are some that are more likely than others.
 Female dogs are significantly more likely to develop a UTI than their male counterparts since they have a shorter urethra.
 Additionally, older dogs are at a higher risk for infections due to their weaker immune systems.
-Shih Tzu, Bichon Frise, and Yorkshire terriers are all prone to urinary issues in general, which includes UTIs.
+Shih Tzu, Bichon Frise, and Yorkshire terriers are all prone to urinary issues in general, which include UTIs.

 What's The Difference Between A Bladder Infection And A UTI In Dogs?